msppstata/quant1/05-Modifying-Data-I.md

 If you haven't already, create a log to save the results.

 1. Create a new variable giving the total population age 17 and younger in each state.
-What is the average state under population of age 17 and younger?
+What is the average state population of those age 17 and younger?
 2. Create a new variable giving the proportion of residents age 17 and younger in each state.
 Which state has the lowest proportion of population age 17 and younger?
 What was that proportion?
 3. Create a new variable giving number of marriages as a proportion of total population.
    What state had the highest proportion of marriages?